 Perhaps counter intuitively, limiting the work in progress can increase the overall throughput.
 Consider, for example, what is sometimes called the ‘motorway effect’ on major roads.
 Traffic is snarled up and just as you are thinking that there must be dreadful accident ahead, the traffic suddenly clears for no apparent reason – there was no accident or other obstruction.
 Such bottlenecks typically result from the sheer volume of traffic.
 The effect is defined mathematically in queuing theory.

-Kanban is iterative and incremental implying, among other things, that teams do not try to do too much too soon.
-We see here an application of the ‘minimum viable product’ approach.
+Kanban is iterative and incremental implying, among other things, that teams should not try to do too much too soon.
+This is an application of the ‘minimum viable product’ approach.

-The introduction of kanban can see the emergence of other desirable features such as co-operation between teams and the facilitation of culture change.
+The introduction of Kanban can encourage other desirable work practices, such as cooperation between teams and the facilitation of culture change in the development environment.

-The business analyst is concerned with identifying problems and opportunities and then specifying the goals and requirements for a solution to those problems or the realisation of the opportunities.
-How often do we feel that we are pushed by others into identifying requirements and solutions before the problem have been properly understood?
+Business analysts identify problems and opportunities and then specify the goals and requirements for a solution.
+But how often do we feel pushed by others into identifying requirements and solutions before the problem has been properly understood?

 In a process based on kanban we are saying that the analysts will not request the next task until they have determined what the problem is, obtained general agreement on the business goals and priorities for a solution and then discovered the requirements for that solution.
 This sounds good.
 Of course, the analyst must not abuse the system by causing the old problem of paralysis by analysis.
 Transparency and visibility of the process should prevent that undesirable situation.